kreauniv/comp308/source/lambda.rst

         ``((lambda (x) E1[x]) E2) => E1[E2]``

-    It is important to note that when we say "is equivalent to", it means you can rewrite an sub-expression that looks like one side to the other form **anywhere**.
+    It is important to note that when we say "is equivalent to", it means you can rewrite a sub-expression that looks like one side to the other form **anywhere**.
 We refer to the above left-to-right rewrite as "β-reduction" and the corresponding right-to-left rewrite as "β-abstraction".